jkrauska/tech-notes/docker-dhclient.md

   - You need to run the daemon and client in lxc mode (since docker 1)
     - Daemon: /etc/default/docker: **DOCKER_OPTS="-e lxc"**
     - Client: **docker run -e lxc** ...
+  - You need to use the **--lxc-conf="lxc.network.hwaddr=XX"** option to set the mac addr.
-  - You have to work around app armor not wanting you to run dhclient -- **cp /sbin/dhclient /usr/sbin/dhclient** (ugh)
+  - You have to work around app armor not wanting you to run dhclient -- **cp /sbin/dhclient /usr/sbin/dhclient** (libc error)

 Putting it all together in to a simple run.sh script.